 - Insurance and risk management

 The Operations and Infrastructure Department provides a wide range of Town services that residents receive every day.
 The department is responsible for the operation and maintenance of the Town’s municipal infrastructure including all municipal roads, drinking water distribution systems, wastewater collection and transmission, storm water systems, sidewalks, streetlights, and urban forestry.
-The department is also responsible for managing the solid waste collection and recycling programs.
+The department is also responsible for managing solid waste collection and recycling programs.

-The Georgina Public Library operates under the authority of Ontario Public Libraries Act R.S.O.
+Georgina Public Library operates under the authority of Ontario Public Libraries Act R.S.O.
 1990, Chapter P.44, which defines the library's roles and responsibilities to the municipality and the province, and defines the services it is required to deliver.
-The Act establishes the Library Board as the governing body, responsible for setting policies and directing the affairs of the Library.
+The act establishes the Library Board as the governing body, responsible for setting policies and directing the affairs of the Library.